 To complete our VR provision, we have invested in additional VR technology which allows the user to interact with the virtual environment using motion-tracked handheld controllers.
 Imagine yourself floating in space and being immersed in the solar system; you look around, choose a planet, walk towards it, pick it up in your hands and turn it around.
 You touch different areas to find out more information, which pops up in space in front of you.
 Once you are finished you throw the planet back to the orbit, it came from.
 We trialled this at the end of the summer term, with students ranging from Primary 1 to Upper 6; not many changes in education get the same reaction across the year groups, but this certainly did, “wow!”.

-If you would like to find out more about how we plan to use VR at St George’s visit us at our Open Mornings on 7 and 11 October 2017.
+If you would like to find out more about how we plan to use VR at St George’s visit us by contacting our admissions department T: 0131 311 8008.